Tax Benefits for Education

 Students/parents may use the 1098-T form to determine eligibility for tax credits.

 Currently, institutions have the option of reporting payments received OR amounts billed for qualified tuition and related expenses.
-Stockton reports amounts billed for qualified tuition and expenses (Box 2).
-Box 1 will be blank.
+Stockton reports amounts (payments) received for qualified tuition and expenses (Box 1).
+Box 2 will be blank.

 Amounts Received for Qualified